accessiblegraphs/accessiblegraphs.github.io/index.md

 <img src="{{site.baseurl}}/images/banner.png" class="img-responsive" alt="">

 The Accessible Graphics project was launched as a platform to provide important up-to-date multimodal graphics pertaining to the COVID-19 health crisis.
 It is continuously being updated and we are expanding on the library of graphics available.
-The project currently uses [SAS Graphics Accelerator](https://support.sas.com/software/products/graphics-accelerator/index.html).
+The project currently uses [SAS Graphics Accelerator](https://support.sas.com/software/products/graphics-accelerator/index.html) which is only supported in [Google Chrome](https://www.google.com/chrome/).
 We have provided instruction on [how to use SAS graphics acelerator]({% link usingSAS.md %}).

 ## List of data graphics available:
 * [Flatten the Curve]({% link flattenTheCurve.md %})